About low emission zones

 - encourage people to consider using public transport and active travel.

-- can help improve air quality within towns and cities making them more attractive places for living, working and visiting.
+- can help improve air quality and protect public health within towns and cities making them more attractive places for living, working and visiting.